-Head restraints supplement the other vehicle safety systems.
+Head restraint/headrest supplement the other vehicle safety systems.
 They may provide additional protection against injury in certain rear end collisions.
 Adjustable head restraints/headrests must be adjusted properly, as specified in this section.
 Check the adjustment after someone else uses the seat.
-Do not attach anything to the head restraint stalks or remove the head restraint.
-Do not use the seat if the head restraint has been removed.
-If the head restraint was removed, install and properly adjust the head restraint before an occupant uses the seating position.
-Failure to follow these instructions can reduce the effectiveness of the head restraints.
+Do not attach anything to the head restraint/headrest stalks or remove the head restraint/headrest.
+Do not use the seat if the head restraint/ headrest has been removed.
+If the head restraint/headrest was removed, reinstall and properly adjust the head restraint/headrest before an occupant uses the seating position.
+Failure to follow these instructions can reduce the effectiveness of the head restraint/ headrest.
 This may increase the risk of serious injury or death in a collision.